arryerhan/youtube-clone/README.md

 # YouTube Clone

 - A YouTube clone built with React, React Router, Axios, React Icons, React Player, Millify, and styled with Tailwind CSS.
-This project aims to replicate the look and feel of YouTube, providing features like video playback, search functionality, and more.
+This project was created for educational purposes to demonstrate how to build a web application similar to YouTube.
+It provides features such as video playback, search functionality, and more, while showcasing how to integrate various libraries and APIs in a React app.

 ## Features